Dr Sean McNelis

 In the late 1990s and early 2000s, he worked as a researcher with Ecumenical Housing, a small but nationally influential community housing organisation that provided social housing and advocated for better housing policy.

 Sean has been at Swinburne University of Technology since 2002.
-In this time he has worked as a research fellow and part-time housing researcher and, also completed his doctorate.
+He is currently an Adjunct Research Fellow in the Centre for Urban Transitions.
+Prior to this he worked as a housing researcher and also completed his doctorate.
 He has undertaken a range of research projects for the Australian Housing and Urban Research Institute (AHURI) (www.ahuri.edu.au), for local government and for other organisations.
 He is the manager of the Housing in Victoria website (www.housinginvictoria.com.au), an interactive website which provides data on housing and housing affordability at different geographical levels.
 His research has included:

 * Older persons in public housing

 * Rental systems in social housing, both in Australia and overseas